pusher/websockets-from-scratch-tutorial/README.md

 #### `WebsocketConnection`

-The `WebSocketConnection` will be our API for sending and receiving messages.
+The `WebsocketConnection` will be our API for sending and receiving messages.
 We initialize it with the TCP socket made upon firing up the `TCPServer` in `WebsocketServer#connect`.

 ```ruby
 class WebsocketConnection